Establishing Reality-Virtuality Interconnections in Urban Digital Twins for Superior Intelligent Road Inspection and Simulation: Experimental Results

 \subsubsection{Path Planning}

 In scenarios with ample road space and minimal opposing traffic, avoiding defects by following an alternative path is generally the preferred strategy.
 Unlike traditional obstacle constraints, road defects primarily impact the wheels rather than the vehicle body, allowing the vehicle to either bypass or glide over the defects.
-Consequently, collision detection at each time step is replaced by wheel-based checks.
-As shown in Fig. \ref{fig.pnc_tasks} (a), multiple defects are distributed along the road.
-The drivable area and defected regions are modeled as grid maps with a resolution of 0.2 m, and the vehicle model assumes a width of 2.0 m and a rear-to-front wheel distance of 3.0 m.
-Four widely used planning algorithms are compared: A* \cite{zeng2009finding}, RRT* \cite{karaman2011incremental}, Lattice \cite{howard2008state}, and Hybrid A* \cite{dolgov2008practical}.
-The RRT* algorithm uses an expansion distance of 1.0 m.
-For the Lattice algorithm, lateral and longitudinal step sizes are set to 1.0 m and 5.1 m, respectively, with each node connecting to three adjacent nodes via a cubic spline curve.
-In Hybrid A*, a yaw grid resolution of 15 degrees is applied, and penalties for steering and lane changes are incorporated into the heuristic cost.
-Evaluation metrics are adapted from classical obstacle avoidance tasks.
+As shown in Fig. \ref{fig.pnc_tasks}(a), multiple defects are distributed along the road.
+The drivable area and defected regions are modeled as grid maps with a resolution of 0.2m, and the vehicle model assumes a width of 2.0m and a rear-to-front wheel distance of 3.0m. \cll{Four widely used planning algorithms, A*, RRT* , Lattice, and Hybrid A*, are compared.} Evaluation metrics \cll{follow those} from classical obstacle avoidance tasks.
 Path deviation quantifies the length difference between the planned path and the shortest possible path, typically the road's midline.
 Path smoothness is calculated by averaging the angle changes along the trajectory, while obstacle clearance measures the mean distance between the vehicle's wheels and the nearest road defects.
+Quantitative and qualitative results of the generated paths are presented in Table \ref{tab:path_planning} and Fig. \ref{fig.pnc_tasks}(a).
+Notably, A* and RRT* do not account for vehicle kinodynamic constraints, resulting in relatively poor path smoothness.
+However, their discrete path points remain topologically reasonable.
+The paths generated by Hybrid A* and Lattice glide over defects $P_0$ and $P_1$, which is justified in the given context\clb{, respectively}.
+Lattice generates the shortest and smoothest path, with a path deviation of 0.87 and a smoothness value of 0.047.
+However, because its grids and curves are pre-sampled, obstacles may not always be perfectly avoided.
+In contrast, Hybrid A* expands nodes iteratively at each step, achieving an obstacle clearance of 3.74, which ensures better safety distances.
+The trade-off, however, is that heuristic terms must be manually designed to suit specific scenarios.